CUCUMBERS OR CUKES

 And, FYI, cucumbers are botanically classified as a fruit and not a vegetable because they have an enclosed seed and develop from a flower!
 So now you know!!

 The first time Robert and I ate roma beans, we were skeptical because the bean was so long and flat.
 The restaurant had cut them into pieces about one-inch in length and served them with bacon drippings, I think.
 They were different—big, flat and no bean.
-As a general rule, we like our beans tender, small and with no bean.
-Now we love Italian Roma Broad beans!
+As a rule, we like our beans tender, small and with no bean.
+But now we love Italian Roma Broad beans, too!

 Vine-ripened tomatoes!
 Our sweet orange tomatoes are a favorite of one and all.
 These delicate fruits literally explode in your mouth . . . and often explode in one’s hand when being harvested.
 I suppose this is why they are not usually found in the markets.